Kami: Shinto belief

-The first affirmation is to hold fast to tradition and the family.
+The first affirmation is to hold fast to tradition and one's family line.
 Family is seen as the main mechanism by which traditions are preserved.
-For instance, in marriage or birth, tradition is potentially observed and passed onto future generations.
+For instance, a given tradition may be observed and passed on to future generations at marriage or birth.
 The second affirmation is to have a love of nature.
 Nature objects are worshipped as sacred because the kami inhabit them.
 Therefore, to be in contact with nature means to be in contact with the gods.
 The third affirmation is to maintain physical cleanliness.
 Followers of Shinto take baths, wash their hands, and rinse out their mouths often.
 The last affirmation is to practice matsuri, which is the worship and honor given to the kami and ancestral spirits.

 Shinto followers also believe that the kami are the ones who can either grant blessings or curses to a person.
-Shinto believers desire to appease the evil kami to "stay on their good side", and also to please the good kami.
+Shinto believers desire to appease the evil kami to "stay on their good side" and please the good kami.
 In addition to practicing the four affirmations daily, Shinto believers also wear omamori to aid them in remaining pure and protected.
 Mamori are charms that keep the evil kami from striking a human with sickness or causing disaster to befall them.

 The kami are both worshipped and respected within the religion of Shinto.
 The goal of life to Shinto believers is to obtain magokoro, a pure sincere heart, which can only be granted by the kami.
 As a result, Shinto followers are taught that humankind should venerate both the living and the nonliving, because both possess a divine superior spirit within: the kami.

 Amatsukami and Kunitsukami

 Amatsukami and Kunitsukami are categories of kami in Japanese mythology.

-Amatsugami is a generic term for the gods in Takamagahara or those who descended from Tenson kōrin, while Kunitsugami is a generic term for the gods who appeared on the earth (Ashihara no Nakatsukuni).
+"Amatsukami" is a generic term for the gods in Takamagahara, or those who descended from Tenson kōrin, while "Kunitsukami" is a generic term for the gods who appeared on the earth (Ashihara no Nakatsukuni).

-In Japanese mythology, the acceptance of the transfer of the land (Ashihara no Nakatsukuni) by the Kunitsugami to the Amatsu deities led by Ninigi is described as Kuni Yuzuri.
-It is thought that the deity worshipped by the people of the region (Emishi, Hayato, etc.) who were pacified by the Yamato Kingship became the Kunitsugami, and the deity worshipped by the imperial family and powerful clans of the Yamato Kingship became the AmatsukamiMany of the original traditions of the Kunitsugami were altered when they were incorporated into the Chronicles, and many of them have not survived.The Chronicles of Japan cites certain passages (e.g., "Ichi Sho Saying" and "Aru Hon Yun" in most volumes of the Nihon Shoki), but the original recorded documents have been lost in later generations.

-Tsu is a case particle in Kamijidai Nihongo, meaning "god of heaven" or "god of the country" in modern Japanese.、Sometimes written "Amatsugami" or "Kunitsugami.
+In Japanese mythology, the acceptance of the transfer of the land (Ashihara no Nakatsukuni) by the Kunitsukami to the Amatsu deities led by Ninigi-no-Mikoto is described as kuni-yuzuri.
+It is thought that the deity worshipped by the people of the region pacified by the Yamato Kingship (i.e., the Emishi, Hayato, etc.) became the Kunitsukami; the deities worshipped by the imperial family and powerful clans of the Yamato Kingship became the Amatsukami.
+Many of the original traditions of the Kunitsukami were altered when they were incorporated into the Nihon Shoki (The Chronicles of Japan); many did not survive.
+The Chronicles of Japan give some references to earlier traditions (e.g., "Ichi Sho Saying" and "Aru Hon Yun" in most volumes of the Nihon Shoki), but the original recorded documents have been lost.Tsu is a case particle in Old Japanese, meaning "god of heaven" or "god of the country" in modern Japanese.
+Sometimes written "Amatsugami" or "Kunitsugami.